 Jonathan has served as concertmaster of orchestras at the Music Academy of the West and Aspen Music Festival, and was Concertmaster of the Columbus Indiana Philharmonic and Terre Haute Symphony Orchestra for two seasons.
 He has collaborated with eminent artists such as Renee Fleming, Cho-Liang Lin, Orion Weiss, Pedja Muzijevic, Eric Kim, David Shifrin, Jorja Fleezanis, Atar Arad, as well as musicians of the New York and LA Philharmonic.

 Jonathan is a graduate of Indiana University, the Cleveland Institute of Music and the Eastman School of Music, where he was one of the youngest-ever recipients of the Performer’s Certificate.
 His principal teachers include Alexander Kerr, Paul Kantor, Fredell Lack, Lynn Blakeslee and Lynette Lim.
 As the first-ever Singaporean to be accepted into The Juilliard School's prestigious Artist Diploma program, he also serves as teaching assistant to the Juilliard String Quartet.
 Jonathan is on the chamber music faculty at the Indiana University Summer String Academy.
+He is a recipient of scholarships and grants from numerous organizations, including the Dorothy R. Starling Foundation, Lee Foundation, Shaw Foundation, and the National Arts Council of Singapore.

 Jonathan plays on the c.
 1728 “ex-Artot” Stradivarius violin and a french bow on generous loan from the Juilliard Rare Instrument Collection, as well as a c.
 1686 Joseph Guarneri filius Andreae violin on generous loan from the Rin Collection.